 Whenever you get a VPN that claims to be absolutely free, you can be sure someone is paying.
 Usually that someone is you, but the payment is made indirectly.
 Some services will track your activities and sell the logs to big data companies.
 Others, like Hola VPN, will do something else.
 In this case, the VPN is funded by selling your bandwidth off to another service.

 There are many ways VPNs will work to remain free and you want no part of any of them.
 Whatever your goal is for getting a VPN, a paid one will do a better job and produce less of a risk for your privacy and security.
 Some of them are so cheap they’re almost free anyway!
-Here’s our list of Best VPN Services for those interested.
+Here’s our list of top 10 ranking VPNs for those interested.

 If you do insist on being a cheapskate – choose wisely.
 There certainly aren’t many services worth the time of day.
 Most of the good ones will limit how much data you can transfer or something else, but at least you’ll be secure.
 Have a look at our list of Best Free VPN Services!